jointogetherhq/jointogether.online/index-update.markdown

 </div>

 <!-- Final heading and call to action... -->
-## Stop losing members to a bad online joining experience
+## Grow your union smarter with Join Together

-[SOME STATEMENT TO CLOSE WITH AND LEAD INTO THE CTA BUTTON]...
-Whatever the state of your current online join, Join Together can work with you to design and deliver the an online join experience that both delights members and increases your union's growth.
+Discover how Join Together's proven platform can simplify onboarding, boost completion rates and seamlessly integrate with your existing systems.
+Get in touch to discuss how we can tailor a solution for your union's unique needs.

 <nav>
   <a href="https://calendly.com/join-together/hello">Book a call to find out more</a>